+Technical surveillance countermeasures are processes that look for physical, communication, and IT threats to security.
 The threat of surveillance in corporate and government environments is real.
-Co-workers, professionals hired to repair and maintain certain building components, and even professionals from other companies may want to plant surveillance equipment in your office, your home, your car and any other location that you use to converse with other individuals about private matters.
+Co-workers, professionals hired to repair and maintain certain building components, and even professionals from other companies may want to plant surveillance equipment in your office, your home, your car, and any other location that you use to converse with other individuals about private matters.

 What Do Technical Surveillance Countermeasures Encompass?

-Originally, TSCM were aimed at sweeping rooms just for listening devices.
+Originally, TSCM was aimed at sweeping rooms just for listening devices.
 This was done by using various pieces of technology that could detect the emission of radio waves.

 The field of TSCM has evolved far past just searching for listening devices.
 It encompasses securing communications technology, thoroughly inspecting and fortifying information technology, and ensuring that there is a heightened protocol of physical security to prevent future espionage.

 That makes TSCM a lengthy process best left to professionals, as it requires expertise and equipment that the common person likely does not have.

 What are the Categories of Technical Surveillance Countermeasures?

 Multiple techniques and technologies are vital in the process of securing an individual or place from the threat of surveillance, but they can be broken down into three main categories.